elixir-webrtc/ex_webrtc/guides/transceiver_guide.md

 <!-- tabs-close -->

-## Reject incoming track
+## Reject Incoming Track

-To reject incoming track, we simply change transceiver's direction to "inactive".
+To reject incoming track, we simply change the transceiver's direction to "inactive".
 Things to note:
-* track events are always emitted after applying remote offer
+* Track events are always emitted after applying the remote offer.
-* if we change transceiver (that was created by applying remote offer) direction to "inactive", we will get mute event on track emitted when applying remote offer
+* If we change the transceiver's direction to "inactive", we will get a mute event on the track emitted when applying the remote offer.

 <!-- tabs-open -->